What to Do If You Experience Sexual Misconduct

 You are not to blame, even if:

-- Your attacker was an acquaintance, date, friend or spouse, girlfriend or boyfriend, parent, sibling, guardian, other relative, professor, coach, or even employer.
+- Your attacker was a friend, date, girlfriend or boyfriend, spouse, parent, sibling, guardian, other relative, professor, coach or employer.

-- You have been sexually intimate with that person or with others before.
+- You have been sexually active with that person or with others before.

 - You were drinking or using drugs.

-- You were wearing clothes that others may see as seductive.
+- You were wearing clothes that others may see as suggestive.